 The Sustainability Plan contains an assessment of possible transport alternatives to the project.
 Transport by boat, train and plane has been briefly described.
 The products purchased for the project are transported differently depending on where they come from, and boats or trains are most likely used for parts of the route during long transports of heavy material (eg sheet piling).
 The last part of the transport to the project, however, takes place by truck because there is no other possible way to reach the project site.

 The procurement requirements describe which modes of transport have been procured for the project.

 Information about how to best travel to and from the project site have been shared with the workforce.

 People and Communities

-Every year there has been an attitude survey conducted and newsletters has been sent out.
+Every year there has been an attitude survey conducted and newsletters have been sent out.

-Before each blast text messages has been sent out and information video for kids has been produced and shared.
+Before each blast, text messages were sent out and information video for kids were produced and shared.

 Through the legal process there is also an environmental permit that regulates how aspects that can affect nearby residents must be managed and controlled, such as noise and vibration and water management.